Spike-Pentesting/App-witchcraft/README.md

 to have all licenses accepted in entropy

-# AUTHOR

-mudler <mudler@dark-lab.net>, skullbocks <skullbocks@dark-lab.net>

 # IRC

 chat.freenode.net - #spike-pentesting-dev

-# COPYRIGHT

-Copyright 2014- mudler, skullbocks

-# LICENSE

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 # SEE ALSO
 [App::witchcraft::Command::Euscan](https://metacpan.org/pod/App::witchcraft::Command::Euscan), [App::witchcraft::Command::Sync](https://metacpan.org/pod/App::witchcraft::Command::Sync)

-# AUTHOR

-mudler <mudler@dark-lab.net>

 # COPYRIGHT AND LICENSE